doyousketch2/stained_glass/README.md

 it should be something like: Doyousketch2-stained_glass-1.1.zip or stained_glass-master.zip, depending on where you downloaded it from

-rename the new folder that looks like: Doyousketch2-stained_glass-1.1 to simply read "stained_glass"
+rename the new folder that looks like:
+Doyousketch2-stained_glass-1.1 -or- stained_glass-master
+to simply read "stained_glass"

 then move it into your Minetest mods folder.